SkelliBoi/Humble-Warden/README.md

 The goal of this modlist is to create a complete, bug-free experience with graphical improvements, quality of life changes, and fixed contuinity errors.
 The real Ultimate Edition.

 The installation of this mod list requires a total of about 82GB. ~24GB for the base game, ~30GB for the modlist, and ~28GB for the downloads.
 The download itself should take about 40 minutes, depending on your internet speed.
+When playing with this modlist you must start a New Game.
+Continuing on an old save will cause issues and bugs.

+Note that the modlist is still in its beta state and might contain bugs.
+It is constantly being worked on.

 ## Important Mods